checkly/docs.checklyhq.com/site/content/guides/the-programmable-monitoring-platform.md

 ---
-title: Monitoring as code — the programmable monitoring platform
+title: A Guide to Checkly — The Programmable Monitoring Platform
 description: >-
   The monitoring as code workflow enables developers to code, test and deploy your entire monitoring infrastructure.
 This guide explains how to leverage TypeScript/JavaScript to configure your monitoring setup dynamically.
 author: Stefan Judis